abelbrencsan/boiled-page-modal-component-script/README.md

 ##### Open modal

-`open()` - Create modal to the DOM, load and append modal item based on its type.
+`open()` - Open modal.
+Modal is created and added to the DOM by initialized type.

 ##### Close modal

-`close()` - Close opened modal, call `remove()` method after closing animation is finished (or animation is not enabled).
+`close()` - Close opened modal.
+Modal is removed from DOM after closing animation is finished.

 ##### Accept modal

-`accept()` - Set modal as accepted.
-It is useful for making confirmation dialogs.
+`accept()` - Accept modal.
+Setting modal as accepted is useful for making confirmation dialogs.

 ##### Remove modal

-`remove()` - Remove modal from the DOM, set focus back to the element which was active before modal was opened.
+`remove()` - Remove modal from the DOM.
+Set focus back to the element which was active before modal was opened.

 #### Initialize modals with HTML attributes